smileycookie/Password_Analyzer/README.md

 - 📌 **Standalone GUI application** using PyQt or Tkinter

 ## Contribution 🤝
 Contributions are welcome!
-Feel free to submit a pull request or open an issue for discussions.
+Feel free to submit a pull request or open an issue for discussion.

 ## Acknowledgments 🎉
 This project was developed during my internship at **Pinnacle Labs**.
 Special thanks to the mentors and team for their guidance and support!